patilavinash/flat-json-lib/README.md

 <pre>
 The repository contains
 /src -source code for the json-flat library
-/pom.xml - maven pom.xml with dependenies and build defination
+/pom.xml - maven pom.xml with dependencies and build definition
-/release - The folder contains the uber jar built with dependencies along with a helper shell script
+/release - The folder contains the shaded jar built with dependencies along with a helper shell script
 </pre>
 # How to run

-Navigate into the /release folder through commandline and you can execute the library in <b>one</b> of the following ways
+Navigate into the /release folder through command-line and you can execute the library in <b>one</b> of the following ways
-1. Running with | ( unix pipe)
+1. Running with | ( Unix pipe)
 ```
 cat ../sample.json | ./json-flat.sh
 ./json-flat.sh <<< "{\"a\":true}"